pedroalvesbatista/singularity-admindocs/configfiles.rst

 .. code-block:: none

-  $ sudo singularity config global --get "bind path" /etc/localtime,/etc/hosts
+  $ sudo apptainer config global --get "bind path" /etc/localtime,/etc/hosts

 Now we can add a new path and verify it was successfully added:

 .. code-block:: none

-  $ sudo singularity config global --set "bind path" /etc/resolv.conf
+  $ sudo apptainer config global --set "bind path" /etc/resolv.conf
-  $ sudo singularity config global --get "bind path" /etc/resolv.conf,/etc/localtime,/etc/hosts
+  $ sudo apptainer config global --get "bind path" /etc/resolv.conf,/etc/localtime,/etc/hosts

 From here we can remove a path with:

 .. code-block:: none

-  $ sudo singularity config global --unset "bind path" /etc/localtime
+  $ sudo apptainer config global --unset "bind path" /etc/localtime
-  $ sudo singularity config global --get "bind path" /etc/resolv.conf,/etc/hosts
+  $ sudo apptainer config global --get "bind path" /etc/resolv.conf,/etc/hosts

 If we want to reset the option to the default at installation, then we can